Crimson-Computing/cs207-FinalProject/docs/milestone1.md

 ## Background

 Our software will make it easier for the user to compute derivatives using automatic differentiation.
-Our software will be able to compute the values of a function as well as its derivatives at specified points.
 Autodifferentiation provides efficiency and numerical stability as opposed to other methods such as finite differences.
+A computer can perform elementary operations quickly.
+If we apply the chain rule to these elementary operations we can compute derivatives of functions with working precision.

-To work, the functions make use of the following concepts:
+To work, the package makes use of the following concepts:

 ### Forward Mode